kxtools/kx-vision/README.md

 ## Overview

-KX-Vision is an open-source Guild Wars 2 addon that demonstrates advanced UI overlay techniques using the officially supported MumbleLink API.
-It features a real-time information display for player positions, a multi-level gear inspector, and showcases clean C++ architecture for game addon development with ImGui and DirectX 11.

-**Educational Purpose Only:** This project is developed solely for educational purposes, demonstrating advanced addon development techniques including real-time overlay rendering, DirectX 11 integration, and MumbleLink API usage in Guild Wars 2.
+KX-Vision is a powerful Guild Wars 2 addon that enhances your gameplay with real-time information overlays.
+Track players, enemies, and objects around you with customizable ESP displays.
+Inspect player gear at a glance, monitor combat performance, and never miss a resource node or vista again.
+Built using GW2's official MumbleLink API.

 **Dual Mode Support:** KX-Vision can be built in two modes:
 - **GW2AL Addon Mode:** Integrates with the [Guild Wars 2 Addon Loader](https://github.com/gw2-addon-loader/loader-core) framework for safer, community-supported addon loading.